mattjmoran/resume/pages/checklist.md

 ## Formatting

-- Highly recommended to use LaTeX instead of Microsoft Word or Google Docs
+- Use LaTeX instead of Microsoft Word or Google Docs (highly recommended)
-- Readable and common font (Arial, Calibri, Garamond, Georgia, Helvetica, Roboto, etc.)
+- Use a readable and common font (Arial, Calibri, Garamond, Georgia, Helvetica, Roboto, etc.)
 - Font sizes should be consistent across the following sections:
   1. Name